spenibus/rss-filter-php/readme.txt

 timeout
    - how long to wait for a source
-   - this is any number above zero titleDuplicateRemove
+   - this is any number above zero userAgent
+   - adds a user agent to the http request for the source titleDuplicateRemove
    -  value: true|false, default: false
    -  appears only once within ruleSet